minhtungo/minhtungo/README.md

 :nerd_face: Love learning new things.\
 :computer: I'm looking for new opportunities and challenges.\
 📫 You can shoot me an email at mn.minhtungo@gmail.com!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Resume](https://minhtungo.com//Minh-Tu-Ngo-Resume.pdf) for more details about me.
-I'm open to feedback and suggestions!

 <!-- ## 🛠 &nbsp;Tech Stack
 ![HTML5](https://img.shields.io/badge/-HTML-05122A?style=flat&logo=HTML5)&nbsp;